betterplace/betterplace_apidocs/README.md

 If you request data for a project that is not part of the client projects, the API will return an HTTP error code `404`.

-### Client Volunteering Offers

-Clients volunteering offers are volunteering offers on betterplace.org that are associated with an api client as part of the services that betterplace.org provides for companies.
-This way clients can control what volunteering offers are visible on their external platform.

-It works the same way as with projects, see above (["Client Projects"](#client-projects)).

 ### Client Authentication